 Email Home Page

-As was said earlier, a vehicle is a less than perfect place to try to reproduce music or any type of audio.
+As was stated earlier, a vehicle is a less than perfect environment to try to reproduce music accurately.

 The diagram below is what you hope to see when testing the frequency response from your system.
-Most systems need LOTS of equalization or other tweaking to achieve this flat frequency response.
+Most systems need significant equalization or other tweaking to achieve a flat frequency response.

-If you have a graphic equalizer like the 10 band EQ below, you would start with all sliders at their CENTER point where they basically have zero effect on the signal (as in the dia. below).
+If you have a graphic equalizer similar to the one below, you would start with all sliders at their center position where they basically have zero effect on the signal (as in the image below).

-While watching the levels on the RTA, adjust the EQ slider which affects the frequencies which need to be boosted or cut.
+While watching the levels on the RTA, adjust the equalizer slider that corresponds to the frequencies where correction (boost or cut) is needed.
 If the RTA display looks like this:

-You might set the sliders on your EQ like this:
+You might set the sliders on your equalizer like this:

 To achieve this:

-It is unlikely that you would be able to get a perfectly flat response with a 10 band EQ.
+It is unlikely that you would be able to get a perfectly flat response with an equalizer.
 It is not necessary to have a perfectly flat response to have a nice sounding system.
 As a matter of fact, the average person would not think a flat response sounds good.

 Click HERE to visit a friend's new car audio tech site.